Glints TalentHub

 Any foreign nationals intending to work for an Indonesian institution must possess a valid work permit.
 This rule applies both to those working long-term and those temporarily working foreigners.
 Remote workers and digital nomads also do not get exempted if they engage in business that involves an Indonesian enterprise or is related to Indonesia’s economy.

-In brief, any foreigner that is employed by a local firm must secure the relevant permits before working.
+In short, any foreigner employed by a local firm must secure the relevant permits before starting work, as work authorization is closely tied to employer responsibilities, including statutory contribution in Indonesia.

-Types of Work Visas and Permits in Indonesia
+Types of Indonesia Work Visas and Permits Employers Should Know

 Getting a work visas and permits in Indonesia is not solely about forms.
 Both the employee and employer must prove they qualify under the government’s requirements.